Service Dog Training Companies, Not All Are Created Equal

 CCI’s harmful advice and training tips on how to train a dog2 do a disservice to animals at both ends of the leash.
 It is astonishing that in this day and age when a mature company (established 1975) is still teaching the public with information that predates their existence.
 CCI has an abundance of resources and backing but not the wherewithal or adequate staff to research, educate themselves and to read about the most basic fundamentals of dog training and ethology.
 Since information is ubiquitous, there is no excuse.

 Dominance theory application and advice is one of the main causes of the inhumane treatment of animals, rehoming and relinquishing dogs to shelters, dog fights, aggression, fear, and the destruction of trust and relationships.3 This is why dominance theory is strongly denounced and not recommended by any knowledgeable professional or organization.
 Dogs are not pack animals, and you should not attempt to dominate them any more than you would your child or other family members.

-Is an Uneducated Company and Person Teaching the Public and Your Service Dog?
+Who Is Teaching You and Your Service Dog?

 - Be the Pack Leader (No)